 Current Testing Best Practices

-Traditional TDD has evolved into what some call "behavior-driven development plus" or "specification by example."
-Developers write tests that describe the behavior of features from a user's perspective, but with additional context about business value and technical constraints.
+Traditional TDD has evolved into "behavior-driven development plus" or "specification by example."
+Developers write tests describing feature behavior from a user's perspective, including business value and technical constraints.

 Component-Based Testing

-With component-based architectures dominating web development, isolated component testing has become essential.
-This approach allows teams to validate individual pieces of UI independently before they're integrated, catching issues earlier in the development process.
+With component-based architectures dominating web development, isolated component testing is essential.
+This approach validates individual UI pieces independently before integration, catching issues earlier.

 AI-Enhanced Testing

-Perhaps the most significant shift has been the integration of AI tools into testing workflows.
-These tools can now generate test cases based on application behavior, identify potential edge cases, and even self-heal broken tests when minor UI changes occur.
+AI tools now generate test cases based on application behavior, identify edge cases, and self-heal broken tests when minor UI changes occur.

 Testing Tools Landscape in 2025